 Lanskoy’s work from this early period consisted of bold figurative compositions, but from 1937 he began to explore abstraction.
 Striving to disengage figuration, he achieved his first abstract works in 1940.
 He held his first exhibitions of non-figurative works in 1944 at Galerie Jeanne Bucher, and it was here that he encountered his compatriot Nicolas de Stael, with whom he struck up an important friendship.
 Lanskoy’s success as an abstract painter was fully endorsed when he began a sixteen year collaboration with Louis Carré, who was already showing Picasso, Matisse, Hartung and Soulages.
 In 1948 at Carré’s eponymous gallery at 10 avenue de Messine, Lanskoy held an important one-man exhibition titled Lanskoy, Oeuvres 1944-1948, and furthermore in 1952 and 1957.
 His lyrical and dynamic abstract compositions were a revelation in the climate dominated by cold geometric abstraction, and although Lanskoy refused to be categorised, he was undeniably an important forerunner of Tachisme.
 It is interesting to make a distinction here between Lanskoy’s work and that of the american Abstract Expressionists, and is best defined by Marcel Brion’s term “Abstract Impressionism” for Lanskoy’s style is not merely gestural manifestation of inner emotion, on the contrary, it is an evocation of exterior sensation.

-The artist is represented in numerous major public collections, including the Musée National d’Art Moderne, Centre Georges Pompidou, Paris; Musée d’Art Moderne de la Ville de Paris; Solomon R. Guggenheim Museum, New York; and the Museums of Modern Art of Antwerp, Mannheim, Philadelphia, Toledo, Colmar, Grenoble, Lille, Tourcoing, Le Havre, Saint-Etienne, Villeneuve-d’Asq and Mulhouse.
+The artist is represented in numerous major public collections, including the Musée National d’Art Moderne, Centre Georges Pompidou, Paris; Musée d’Art Moderne de la Ville de Paris; Museum of Modern Art, New York; and the Modern Art museums of Antwerp, Mannheim, Philadelphia, Toledo, Colmar, Grenoble, Lille, Tourcoing, Le Havre, Saint-Etienne, Villeneuve-d’Asq and Mulhouse.